Written by Slawomir (“Swavak”) Gromadzki, MPH

 – Insufficient amount of probiotic bacteria in the gut

 – An unrefined (high in fibre) plant-based diet is the most effective way to avoid constipation and achieve regular, frequent and ease of bowel movements.
-This diet is most effective way to cope with constipation because it is very high in all fibre and water and has very beneficial effect on boosting the growth of probiotic bacteria in the gut.
+This diet is most effective way to deal with constipation because it is high in fibre and water and has very beneficial effect on boosting the growth of probiotic bacteria in the gut.
 As a result the gut is clean and healthy and will reward you by making more serotonin and PABA (Para Amino Butyric Acid) that improve the movement of the colon and make you happier.

 – Chew your food thoroughly.
 For best results, fibre from vegetables, fruits, and legumes needs to be broken down by thorough chewing (or blending) before it reaches the stomach and intestines.
 One way to think of it is to remember to chew each bite of food until it is liquid in your mouth.